Signed in as:

 Amanda is the Indigenous Relations Lead for the Prairie region at WSP Canada Inc. She is an engagement professional with a passion for community development and environmental management.
 She is IAP2 trained and has over 13 years of experience working with Indigenous communities on land, resource, and infrastructure management.
 She has developed and delivered engagement and training programs across Canada with a focus in Alberta.
 As President, Amanda connects with her peers across Canada, the National Office, and is an active participant on the Finance Committee.

 Brittany is a Senior Planner for WSP, currently based in Calgary, however in the past has worked within WSP’s Winnipeg and Regina offices.
 Brittany’s work primarily focuses on municipal planning and land development in Alberta, British Columbia, Saskatchewan, Manitoba, and the Yukon, with a significant focus on public engagement.
 Brittany is a Member of the Canadian Institute of Planner and is a Registered Professional Planner.
-Brittany has been on the IAP2 Board for two years as Secretary.
+Brittany has been on the IAP2 Board for two years as Secretary and is also Membership, Partnership and Volunteer Committee Lead.

 Jesse is the Director of Corporate Communications for the City of Fort Saskatchewan and has 15 years of experience in communications and advertising.
 After completing IAP2 training in early 2023, he found a new passion for public participation.
 Jesse is eager to move beyond traditional surveys and polls, focusing on building stronger, more meaningful connections with residents.
 By embracing innovative engagement strategies, he aims to create more inclusive and authentic conversations that truly reflect the needs and voices of the community.
 As Treasurer, Jesse participates on the Finance Committee.